Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Tunisia has fewer internationally certified facilities than the other three hubs.
 Brands sourcing from Tunisia should conduct independent BSCI or SMETA audits before committing.

-“Certification availability in a country does not mean the specific factory you are working with holds any certification.
-Always verify directly — never take a factory’s self-reported compliance at face value.” — Silk Routes Manufacturing Team
+“Certification availability in a country does not mean the specific factory you’re working with holds any certification.
+Always verify directly, never take a factory’s self-reported compliance at face value.” — Silk Routes Manufacturing Team

-The EU Ecolabel for textiles, available to Portugal-manufactured product, provides a credible sustainability credential for EU market positioning that no other nearshore destination can currently match.
+The EU Ecolabel for textiles, available to Portugal-manufactured product, provides a credible sustainability credential for EU market positioning that remains relevant regardless of CSDDD timing, and is a more immediate, accessible lever for brands wanting EU sustainability positioning today.

-What guides get wrong: they present EU regulatory alignment as an automatic benefit of nearshoring.
-In practice, it requires active engagement — documentation, auditing, and supply chain mapping — not just a change of sourcing geography.
+What guides get wrong: they present EU regulatory alignment as an automatic and urgent benefit of nearshoring.
+In practice, the regulatory timeline has slipped, and active engagement, documentation, auditing, supply chain mapping, matters more than the geography of where you source.

 When Nearshoring Makes the Most Commercial Sense

-Nearshoring is not the right model for every brand.
+Nearshoring isn’t the right model for every brand.
 It suits specific commercial profiles.

 Nearshoring makes commercial sense when: